TorchUMM: A Unified Multimodal Model Codebase for Evaluation, Analysis, and Post-training

-TorchUMM supports three primary tasks of UMMs: \begin{itemize}[leftmargin=2em] \itemsep{0em} \item \textbf{Multimodal Understanding}.
-This task evaluates a model’s ability to interpret and reason over visual inputs, including perception, visual question answering, and multimodal reasoning.
+TorchUMM supports three primary tasks of UMMs spanning perception, creation, and manipulation: \begin{itemize}[leftmargin=2em] \itemsep{0em} \item \textbf{Multimodal Understanding}.
+This task evaluates a model's ability to interpret and reason over visual inputs, including perception, visual question answering, and multimodal reasoning.
 It covers both low-level perception and high-level cognitive understanding.

 \item \textbf{Multimodal Generation}.
-This task focuses on text-to-image generation, assessing a model’s ability to synthesize images that align with textual prompts.
+This task focuses on text-to-image generation, assessing a model's ability to synthesize images that align with textual prompts.
 It evaluates aspects such as compositionality, semantic alignment, and incorporation of world knowledge.

 \item \textbf{Multimodal Editing}.
-This task evaluates a model’s ability to modify existing images according to textual instructions.
+This task evaluates a model's ability to modify existing images according to textual instructions.
 It captures fine-grained control, consistency preservation, and instruction-following in editing scenarios. \end{itemize}

-Together, these three task categories provide a comprehensive evaluation of unified multimodal capabilities, spanning perception, creation, and manipulation.